Recently updated on July 31, 2025

 The internet has come a long way since its inception.
 Now it’s a powerful and influential tool that is an integral part of our lives.
-Yet, it’s not without its flaws.
-Many people recognize its pressing problems, and that is the lack of privacy, security, and centralized power.
+Yet, it’s not without flaws.
+Many recognize its pressing problems: lack of privacy, security, and centralized power.

-Web3, the idea of a new version of the internet, is set to resolve those issues by bringing the power back to the user and revolutionize the whole internet as we know it today.
+Web3, the idea of a new version of the internet, aims to resolve those issues by bringing power back to users and revolutionizing the internet as we know it.

-Being in its infancy, Web3 already has a great disrupting potential for both people and businesses if it goes mainstream.
-That’s why it’s essential to understand this new concept to be aware of a potential revolution in the Web.
+Being in its infancy, Web3 has great disrupting potential.
+That’s why it’s essential to understand this concept and be aware of a possible revolution in the Web.

 Content